aizayaseco/cmsc150-numerical-and-symbolic-computation/README.md

 # CMSC 150 code repository

 Selected outputs throughout the whole course were added here.
+The programs can be run by using RStudio.